aburch/simutrans/simutrans/readme.txt

 "Read the readme file"

-12) starting a server (without portnumer, it will be on port 13353
+5.) starting a server (without portnumer, it will be on port 13353

 simutrans -server [portnr]

 It is recommended to start server-games without addons with the pak set without modifications.

+If you want to announce your server, you need an ID from the serverlist of simutrans-germany.com.
+You can set this ID via simuconf.tab or commandline option "-server_id 12345678"

+Similary you can set serv name and commetns via -server_name "Testserver" and -server_comment "professionals".

 6.)
 Use alternative PAK files